 It’s not all perfect.
 We’re always evolving and change is everywhere.
 So we’re either moving from Magento to micro-services, from MySQL databases to a cloud DWH, moving from local environments to a serverless Machine Learning platform and there’s always some technical debt to hunt & kill.
 We manage a lot of uncertainty and always try to learn from our mistakes.
 We’re getting there.

-As a data analyst you’ll be playing all day long with ELT procedures, API/message brokers/MySQL data sources, data mapping and data modeling, mart layer business calculation processes and reports.
+As a data engineer you’ll be playing all day long with ELT procedures, API/message brokers, data mapping and data modeling, mart layer business calculation processes and reports.
 Building BI features or tools.
 We’re all a bit multidisciplinary so you should not be afraid to set up a VM or docker container, investigate some hanging workers or fix a failing unit test.

 More concretely, data in Adore Me, can mean: enhance the DWH ecosystem, integrate various machine learning projects on top of it, work with the 30+ distinct sources exposing the data in at least 6 different technologies.
 Use JSON and nested data as the de-facto format.
 Migrate the batch processes in stream mode using cloud native technologies like dataflow, airflow, pub/sub, datastore.
 Build custom BI tools, expanding over the “database” borders.

-You’re super experienced with SQL, DWH and BI.
-Very comfortable with at least a couple of frameworks and languages (GCP, Python, R).
-Know your data stuff so a little modelling challenge doesn’t scare you and you can survive on a linux box, R console or a Jupyter notebook.
+You’re experienced with SQL, DWH and BI.
+Very comfortable with at least a couple of frameworks and languages (we use Python).
+Having experience with any cloud data ecosystem helps a lot (we use Google Cloud).
+Know your data stuff so a little modelling challenge doesn’t scare you and you can survive on a linux box.

 You’re passionate about technical excellence.
 You know data quality processes, how to interact with APIs and message brokers, build ELT flows, standard coding style, code reviews, unit tests, documentation, refactoring, good naming.
-You have opinions about classical and modern data models, both business and technical KPIs and good, the Apache stack and design patterns.
+You have opinions about classical and modern data models, both business and technical KPIs, the major data engineering stacks and design patterns.